 We have to define at least one iterator.
 We’ll call this arg and iterate over our list of args.

-Let’s not forget that some of the lines in our source program might be blank.
-Since they serve no purpose, we’d like to get rid of them before we run our loop.
+A guard expression, which limits the iteration with a test condition.
+In this case, some of the lines in our source program might be blank.
+Since they serve no purpose, we’d rather ignore them.
 When these blank lines are converted to datums, they’ll end up as the special Racket value <#void>, which can be tested with void?.
-So we use filter-not to extract a list of the non-void? elements in args before we iterate.
+So we use an #:unless condition to skip void? values of arg. + For more about guard expressions, see loops.

 1 2 3 4 5 6

 This cond expression looks similar to the one we had in our original handle function.
 But this time, instead of mutating an external stack variable, each branch will create an updated copy of our stack-acc accumulator.
 In essence, instead of relying on external push-stack! and pop-stack! functions, we’ll do all the stack processing inside our cond.